- GW Home

 While academic references are generally preferred, we understand that not all applicants may be able to provide them.
 In that case, you should request recommendations from individuals able to address your qualifications for graduate study.
 If you have worked in a relevant field, recommendations from your supervisors are acceptable.

 You should make arrangements with the Educational Testing Service (ETS) to complete the GRE.
 You should schedule the GRE so that the results will be received by us prior to the admission deadline.
+It typically takes at least 10 business days for your scores to be received after you sit the test so plan accordingly.
 Information regarding the GRE is available through the ETS website.

 Some of our departments will waive the GRE requirement for students with a prior, earned JD, MD, or PhD.
-If you hold one of these degrees, you must check with your department to determine if the GRE is required.
+If you hold one of these degree's please check the program's profile page to see if your GRE scores are required.

-Other standardized tests (e.g., LSAT, MCAT, etc.) cannot be submitted in lieu of the GRE.
+Other standardized tests (e.g., GMAT, LSAT, MCAT, etc.) cannot be submitted in lieu of the GRE.

 Please note: Applicants to our Master of Fine Arts and graduate certificate programs are not required to submit GRE scores.

-As an initial matter, you should retake the GRE if your scores are more than five years old.
+As an initial matter, you should retake the GRE if your scores are more than five years old from when you apply.
 Having recent scores will allow both your department and the Dean to complete a more accurate review of your credentials.

 Decisions on the use of old GRE scores are made on a case-by-case basis.
 If you do not retake the GRE and wish to use your previous scores for your application, you must include a photocopy of your previous scores with your application materials.
 Your application will be reviewed using the previous scores.
 If the department or Dean determine that they are unable to reach a decision on your application because of the age of your scores, we will request that you retake the GRE.
 If you are admitted on the basis of the old scores, you may still be required to retake the exam as a precondition for your admission.
 This may be necessary because we have no means by which to verify the authenticity of your old scores.